Skip to main content

 AFA-CWA’s Constitution also prohibits use of employer funds, facilities, materials or equipment in anyone’s candidacy.
 This prohibition refers to any employer of a candidate, not just the airline.

-Where there is an established, pre-existing practice at a carrier of permitting all flight attendants employed by the carrier to have uncensored, nondiscriminatory access to company mailboxes for the purpose of communicating with other flight attendants generally (and not merely for communication of union election campaign materials), company mailboxes may be used for the distribution of campaign materials.
+Where there is an established, pre-existing practice at a carrier of permitting all Flight Attendants employed by the carrier to have uncensored, nondiscriminatory access to company mailboxes for the purpose of communicating with other Flight Attendants generally (and not merely for communication of union election campaign materials), company mailboxes may be used for the distribution of campaign materials.

 All AFL-CIO unions are free and democratic and legally separate from management.
 Perception of improper influence can be nearly as important as the actual use of improper influence.
 Employees have the right to run their own unions, free of company influence.